Skip to main content

 -r, --releaseHelm release namecp

--f, --valuesCustom values file
+-f, --valuesPath to custom values file

--s, --storage-classStorage class for PostgreSQLCluster default
+-s, --storage-classStorage class for persistent volumesCluster default

--o, --outputOutput file for advanced modecp-values.yaml
+-o, --outputOutput file for --advanced modecp-values.yaml

--y, --yesAuto-approve promptsfalse
+-y, --yesAuto-approve prompts (non-interactive)false

 Post-installation